firebearstudio/importexportfree/README.md

 After purchasing the extension, you will receive free upgrades during one year and also will get 50% discount for the second year upgrades!
 This mean you can purchase extension now to use current features and get free updates with powerful new features!
 <ul>
-	<li>Price and other product attributes modification on the fly during the import - increase, multiple, decrease, percent etc.</li>
 	<li>Continious import / export mapping improvements - merge or separate fileds and import to specific attribute</li>
-	<li>Mapping categories from source file to Magento 2 categories</li>

 	<li>MS Excel XLSX files native import and mapping - processing of complex Excel files with multiple pages, flexible file files mapping to Magento 2 products , customers and orders striucture </li>
 	<li>PDF spreadsheet parsing & OpenOffice formats support</li>
 	<li>JSON format support for import and export products , orders etc</li>
-	<li>CSV mapping import / export presets for Magento 1.x CE &amp; EE , Shopify , Zoey, BigCommerce , WooCommerce , Prestashop, and other major ecommerce systems - to make migration to Magento 2 and sync with the platform extremely easy!</li>
+	<li>CSV mapping import / export presets for Zoey, BigCommerce , WooCommerce , Prestashop, and other major ecommerce systems - to make migration to Magento 2 and sync with the platform extremely easy!</li>
 	<li>API connection between Magento 2 and Shopify , BigCommerce, and other cloud-based SAAS ecommerce platforms - effortlessly import and export products, customers, and other data on the fly - without creating CSV files!
 Setup synchronization between your Magento 2 store and other ecommerce platforms in a few clicks;</li>
 	<li>Improved Import auto-upgrade - built-in system to keep your Improved Import copy up to date and get new import features, bug fix, and patches in Magento 2 instantly!</li>
 	<li>Order export / import - CSV & XML </li>